alexcumplido/yoga-api/README.md

 # Yoga API 🧘‍♀️

 API Rest returning yoga categories and poses including basic info and images.
 If your response looks different, it is normal, modifications can happen.
-This API includes custom and already existing data from projects, credits for the data to [rebeccaestes](https://github.com/rebeccaestes/yoga_api) and [chrisman](https://github.com/Stuwert/yoga-builder).

 ## Get endpoints usage